 Herodianus presents an interesting story in which the empress-dowager, Julia Domna, tries to reconcile the two brothers.
 This leads to Caracalla and Geta drafting a plan to split the Empire into two parts, with Caracalla ruling the western part, and Geta the east.
 The Propontis was to be the border between the two realms.
 Nobody dared protest, except for Julia, who by employing a parable rebuked the boys for cutting their mother into two.
 After her intervention, the plan was ditched.
 It is impossible to ascertain whether or not a plan like this was ever really drafted to divide the Empire between the two brothers.
 It is not impossible, but in any case such a division was soon no longer relevant, as Caracalla killed his brother in late December of this year.

 Dio writes that Caracalla had planned to assassinate his brother during the Saturnalia (17-23 December), the festival that put Roman social hierarchy on its head for one week.
 He was unable to do so, however, and then persuaded his mother to invite them both to her quarters, alone and unarmed.
-Geta did come alone, but Caracalla had taken several men with him.
+Geta did come alone on 26 December, but Caracalla had taken several men with him.
 Geta was killed in his mother’s arms and Julia was all covered in her son’s blood.
 Caracalla immediately tried to win the support of the praetorians.
 Taking the palace guard with him, he hurried to their camps, exclaiming all the way that his brother had tried to kill him.
 The praetorians probably had a hard time believing his story and soon the truth was known to them.
 However, Caracalla offered them a donativum of 2.500 denarii each and also raised their pay.
 It was enough to win the hearts and minds of the soldiers.
 In the end, they declared Caracalla sole emperor.
 Geta was posthumously declared an enemy of the state (hostis).

 Now Caracalla still needed to be accepted by the Senate.
 This was a formality.
 The young emperor went to the Curia surrounded by a mass of heavily-armed praetorian guardsmen.
 Although there was strong opposition in the Senate and many senators had sympathised with the late Geta, no senator dared speak out against Caracalla’s actions.